-- The community has a natural right to water for life. - Water for life depends on the origoing health of complex - Science undsepins koowiedge about the complexity of systems. - Kocy,tedgeable people make the difference. - Well-framed markets promite incentives for people, communities and burinesses to succeed.
+- The community has a natural right to water for life. - Water for life depends on the origoing health of consider - Science undsepins koowiedge about the complexity of systems. - Kocy,tedgeable people make the difference. - to succeed.

 We are committed to: